Best Software

 Strengths:

-• Horizon introduces genuine AI intelligence capabilities at a budget price point
+• Horizon brings conversational AI capabilities to a lower price point

 • Clean, simple interface that non-legal users can adopt quickly